 The diagram above gives the impression that the observation/listening point is separate from the quale.
 However the quale is both at the observation point and at the position of the quale out there in Experience.

 The splashes clearly extend in time at a single place in Experience so any new direction for arranging events cannot be space-like.
 The new direction would be time-like in the sense that it is not spatial and contains events arranged in time.

 The prominent sound events in Experience extend for about half a second of time.
 Every patch in our Experience has its own time and time extension.
 The observation point brings together all of the patches in Experience.
 The observation point IS those patches connected at a point.

 The sequences of gentle sounds that are at different positions are very difficult or even impossible to compare.
 A gentle note on a pipe at one place may occur in Experience later or earlier than an objectively simultaneous note on a guitar elsewhere in the room.
 Drum beats and loud sounds provide a reference point from which other musical sounds gain their location in time.

-In the case of sound there is almost always a dominant clip of sound in our Experience and the other clips of sound in our Experience tend to start their time extension at the start of the time extension of this dominant sound.
+In the case of sound there is almost always a dominant splash of sound in our Experience and the other splashes of sound in our Experience tend to start their time extension at the start of the time extension of this dominant sound.
 It is the genius of music to have formalised this feature of Experience into the structure of notes in a bar.
-If there is no dominant sound our attention moves from place to place, alighting on the sounds at different places and failing to synchronise them.
+If there is no dominant sound our attention moves from place to place, alighting on the sounds at different places and failing to synchronise them perfectly.